brandon-rhodes/python-patterns/gang-of-four/iterator/index.rst

 When code can’t abstract away the mechanics of iteration, it becomes more difficult to read;
 it’s more liable to errors,
-because the same iteration logic needs to be repeated over and over;
+because the same iteration details need to be repeated over and over;
-and any improvements to a data structure that affects iteration require finding and changing every place in the code where that data structure is iterated across.
+and changing how a data structure is traversed requires finding and changing every place in the code where that data structure is iterated over.

 The remedy is encapsulation.
 The Iterator Pattern proposes